 But the beauty of concentrated cold brew is the flexibility of serving options.
 You can dilute it with water for a refreshing drink like iced coffee or use it as a base for creative beverages like an iced latte.

-Lastly, for the newbies, we like to give a subtle warning that cold brew caffeine levels are sometimes unexpectedly high!
+Lastly, for the newbies, I like to give a subtle warning that cold brew caffeine levels are sometimes unexpectedly high!

 How To Make Cold Brew Coffee at Home